 One of the first habits that might need shifting is the compulsion to sort out our own problems rather than to admit we need help.
 This is a healthy attitude when we are in a good place and largely in control of our mental health.
 But if we have tried and tried again to ‘self-help’ with little or no progress it is probably time to seek out an appropriately qualified therapist to help you to become unstuck.

-As I reveal in my new book on Narcissistic Personality Disorder and Codependency (Narcissism: Both Sides of the Coin), there is sometimes no option but to remove oneself from an unhealthy relationship before we can hope to heal.
+As I reveal in my book on Narcissistic Personality Disorder and Codependency (Learning How To Leave), there is sometimes no option but to remove oneself from an unhealthy relationship before we can hope to heal.
 When we have grown up habitually needing to seek approval from others for our own self-esteem we are in danger of becoming a victim in a relationship with a narcissist.
 If you find yourself being ground down, humiliated or otherwise abused by someone in your life – or you know somebody in that situation – external help is definitely needed.